Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Licensing, Compliance, and Operational Requirements

-Once issued, the trading licence must be renewed annually.
+Once issued, the trading license must be renewed annually.
 Renewal fees are broadly comparable to initial issuance costs and must be settled before the expiry date to avoid penalties or suspension of trading rights.

 Businesses engaged in import and re-export of machinery spare parts must comply with UAE customs documentation requirements, including the provision of accurate commercial invoices, packing lists, and certificates of origin where required by the destination country's import authority.
 Proper classification of goods under the Harmonised System (HS) codes is essential for smooth customs clearance.